cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

   `$pwd/$our-chart/chart/` and upgrades the Helm Chart at hand.
 The upgrade must work for both same version and different versions.

-- `clean`: Removes all possible objects created by any target from the cluster.
-   Deletes `$pwd/$chart-name` at the end.
+- `clean`: Performs a helm uninstall.

 - `clobber`: Removes all possible objects created by any target from the cluster.
   (crds, webhooks…) leaving the cluster as it were before installation.